Banoffee Protein Mousse Pie

 Optional Caramelized Cinnamon Almonds

-- If you decide to make the almonds (2 cups willmake much more than you need, but once you've tried them you'll want to snackon them.
+- If you decide to make the almonds (2 cups will make much more than you need, but once you've tried them you'll want to snack on them.
 So reduce at your own risk.) get a nonstick pan.
-Line a baking traywith parchment paper and grease the paper with the butter.
+Line a baking tray with parchment paper.

-- Add sugar, cinnamon and vanilla together with1/4 cup water to your pot and let it come to a boil.
-Once it bubblesenergetically, add the almonds and keep stirring.
+- Add sugar, cinnamon and vanilla together with 1/4 cup water to your pot and let it come to a boil.
+Once it bubbles energetically, add the butter (careful, this will splatter) and the almonds and keep stirring.

 - Cook the mix while stirring until it becomes first a syrup,then stringy and then crystallizes onto the almonds.
 This will take a few minutes.